 In principle, anyone can become self-employed in Germany, including professionals from a non-EU country.
 There are three different types of self-employment:

-The first step is to find out which of these categories applies to the business that you wish to launch in Germany, even though you only wish to become self-employed on a part-time basis.
+The first step is to find out which of these categories applies to the business that you wish to launch in Germany.
 And you need to know whether or not you fulfil the requirements – both regarding qualifications and other specific formalities.
 In Germany, people refer to professional, qualification-related and formal requirements; you may also come across the term "requirements of the profession" (Anforderungen an den Berufsstand) in this context.
 As the conditions and requirements differ for the three types of self-employment, the first task is to find the correct category for your business idea.

 Here you can find an overview of which forms of self-employment are considered to be a business or trade, a freelance profession or an itinerant trade in Germany, and the particular requirements relating to these.

 "Fictitious self-employment" (Scheinselbständigkeit) is the term used to describe self-employment that does not fulfil these requirements and rules.
 Fictitious self-employment often occurs in cases where the person in question only has one client over an extended period of time.
 Fictitious self-employment is forbidden in Germany and is a punishable offence; both for the person guilty of fictitious self-employment and their single client.